 AB has an \$800.0 million committed, unsecured senior revolving credit facility (the "Credit Facility") with a group of commercial banks and other lenders, which matures on October 13, 2026.
+The Credit Facility was amended and restated on February 9, 2023, to reflect the transition from US LIBOR, which was retired June 30, 2023, to the term Secured Overnight Financial Rate ("SOFR").
+Other than this immaterial change, there were no other significant changes included in the amendment.
 The Credit Facility provides for possible increases in the principal amount by up to an aggregate incremental amount of \$200.0 million; any such increase is subject to the consent of the affected lenders.
 The Credit Facility is available for AB and Sanford C. Bernstein & Co., LLC ("SCB LLC") business purposes, including the support of AB's commercial paper program.
 Both AB and SCB LLC can draw directly under the Credit Facility and management may draw on the Credit Facility from time to time.
-AB has agreed to guarantee the obligations of SCB LLC under the Credit Facility.
+AB has agreed to quarantee the obligations of SCB LLC under the Credit Facility.

 The Credit Facility contains affirmative, negative and financial covenants, which are customary for facilities of this type, including restrictions on dispositions of assets, restrictions on liens, a minimum interest coverage ratio and a maximum leverage ratio.
-As of December 31, 2022, we were in compliance with these covenants.
+As of December 31, 2023, we were in compliance with these covenants.
 The Credit Facility also includes customary events of default (with customary grace periods, as applicable), including provisions under which, upon the occurrence of an event of default, all outstanding loans may be accelerated and/or lender's commitments may be terminated.
 Also, under such provisions, upon the occurrence of certain insolvency- or bankruptcy-related events of default, all amounts payable under the Credit Facility would automatically become immediately due and payable, and the lender's commitments automatically would terminate.

 Amounts under the Credit Facility may be borrowed, repaid and re-borrowed by us from time to time until the maturity of the facility.
 Voluntary prepayments and commitment reductions requested by us are permitted at any time without a fee (other than customary breakage costs relating to the prepayment of any drawn loans) upon proper notice and subject to a minimum dollar requirement.
-Borrowings under the Credit Facility bear interest at a rate per annum, which will be, at our option, a rate equal to an applicable margin, which is subject to adjustment based on the credit ratings of AB, plus one of the following indices: London Interbank Offered Rate; a floating base rate; or the Federal Funds rate.
+Borrowings under the Credit Facility bear interest at a rate per annum, which will be, at our option, a rate equal to an applicable margin, which is subject to adjustment based on the credit ratings of AB, plus one of the following indices: SOFR; a Prime rate; or the Federal Funds rate.

-As of December 31, 2022 and 2021, we had no amounts outstanding under the Credit Facility.
-During 2022 and 2021, we did not draw upon the Credit Facility.
+As of December 31, 2023 and 2022, we had no amounts outstanding under the Credit Facility.
+During 2023 and 2022, we did not draw upon the Credit Facility.